runem/ts-simple-type/README.md

 Returns true if `type` is assignable to a `SimpleTypeKind`.
 - `options.matchAny` (boolean): Can be used to allow the "any" type to match everything.
-- `options.or` ("and" | "or"): Can be used control how an array will match if kind is an array of SimpleTypeKind.

 ### isAssignableToValue
 > isAssignableToValue(type: SimpleType | Type, value: any, checker?: TypeChecker): boolean

-Returns true if `type` is assignable to the value.
+Returns true if the type of the value is assignable to `type`.

 ### typeToString
 > typeToString(type: SimpleType): string

 Returns a string representation of the simple type.
-The string representation matches the one Typescript generates.
+The string representation matches the one that Typescript generates.

 ### toSimpleType
 > toSimpleType(type: Type | Node, checker: TypeChecker): SimpleType